Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Abstract

 \section{Abstract}

 We present and validate a new network of atmospheric thermo-chemical and photo-chemical sulfur reactions.
 We use a 1-D chemical kinetics model to investigate these reactions as part of a broader HCNO chemical network in a series of hot and warm Jupiters.
-We find that temperatures approaching $1400\,\mathrm{K}$ are favourable for the production of \ce{H2S} and \ce{HS} around $\mathrm{10^{-3}\,bar}$, the atmospheric level where detection by transit spectroscopy may be possible, leading to mixing ratios of around $10^{-6}$.
-At lower temperatures, down to $1000\,\mathrm{K}$, the abundance of \ce{S2} can be up to a mixing ratio of $10^{-5}$ at the same pressure, at the expense of \ce{H2S} and \ce{HS}, which are depleted down to a mixing ratio of $10^{-6}$.
+We find that temperatures approaching $1400\,\mathrm{K}$ are favourable for the production of \ce{H2S} and \ce{HS} around $\mathrm{10^{-3}\,bar}$ at mixing ratios of around $10^{-5}$, an atmospheric level where detection by transit spectroscopy may be possible.
+At $\mathrm{10^{-3}\,bar}$ and at lower temperatures, down to $1000\,\mathrm{K}$, mixing ratios of \ce{S2} can be up to $10^{-5}$, at the expense of \ce{H2S} and \ce{HS}, which are depleted down to a mixing ratio of $10^{-7}$.
 We also investigate how the inclusion of sulfur can manifest in an atmosphere indirectly, by its effect on the abundance of non-sulfur-bearing species.
 We find that in a model of the atmosphere of HD 209458 b, the inclusion of sulfur can lower the abundance of \ce{NH3}, \ce{CH4} and \ce{HCN} by up to two orders of magnitude around $\mathrm{10^{-3}\,bar}$.
 In the atmosphere of the warm Jupiter 51 Eri b, we additionally find the inclusion of sulphur depletes the peak abundance of \ce{CO2} by a factor of five, qualitatively consistent with prior models.
-We note that many of the reactions used in the network have poorly determined rates, especially at higher temperatures.
-To obtain a truly accurate idea of the impact of sulfur chemistry in hot and warm Jupiter atmospheres, new measurements of these reaction rates must take place.
+We note that many of the reactions used in the network have poorly determined rate constants, especially at higher temperatures.
+To obtain an accurate idea of the impact of sulfur chemistry in hot and warm Jupiter atmospheres, experimental measurements of these reaction rates must take place.